rezamovahed/share/README.md

 ## Setup
 If your a normal user then please read the setup guide here.

-If you want to help out development read this guide here.
+If you want to help out development read this here.

 # Changelog
 4.0.0 (Unrelased _Oct 31, 2019_)